A Brief History

 Critics of the investigation of the Levelland UFO and of Project Blue Book find it questionable that the Air Force did not interview 9 of the 15 witnesses and that the incident was not mentioned it in the project’s final report.
 Outside investigators claim the alleged ball lightning was not the cause of the phenomena, as their study of weather reports indicated no sign of an electrical storm or conditions favorable for ball lightning.
 They also expressed their doubt about the ability of ball lighting to cause electrical disturbances and to even stop cars.

-Did the Air Force cover up yet another UFO incident?
+Question for students (and subscribers): Did the Air Force cover up yet another UFO incident?
 Are the folks in Levelland good intentioned but deluded at the same time?
 Which “experts” do you believe?
-Let us know what you think.
+Let us know what you think in the comments section below this article.

 Your readership is much appreciated!